 In states with recreational and medical marijuana laws, adults over 21 can grow a limited amount of plants in private residences.
 That does not you are allowed to grow in the rented house.
 A landlord can prohibit tenants to grow cannabis by including this rule as a clause in the lease agreement.

-Since most marijuana laws prohibit to smoke in public, the most logical place to smoke is in a private residence.
-The tenants would vigorously oppose to any infringement of the right for quiet enjoyment.
+Since most marijuana laws prohibit smoking in public, the most logical place to smoke is in a private residence.
+The tenants would vigorously oppose to any infringement of the right to quiet enjoyment.
 Marijuana legalization shifted the priorities of government agencies.
 In any potential dispute over cannabis use, the police are reluctant to get involved unless other laws are violated.
 Enforcement policies are significantly eased since possession was decriminalized.
-If you lease lacks the prohibition to smoke, you cannot cite usage as justification for eviction or legal action.
+If your lease lacks the prohibition to smoke, you cannot cite usage as justification for eviction or legal action.
 In many jurisdictions, usage is allowed by default.
 Some laws allow consumption in the rental property unless stated otherwise.
-In those cases, the landlord still can impose restrictions by invoking Federal regulations of Class I narcotic and prohibit any illegal activity on the premise.
+In those cases, the landlord still can impose restrictions by invoking Federal regulations of Class I narcotic and prohibit any illegal activity on the premises.

 Factors to Consider

 Despite possible repercussions about the state of your property and concerns over the reaction of neighbors, there are some excellent reasons to consider renting to pot smokers.

 First of all, permitting marijuana use, similarly to allowing tobacco or pets, is significantly increasing the pool of potential renters.